-All gorillas, regardless of subspecies, are considered Endangered under the Endangered Species Act, and wild born gorillas are banned from international trade by CITES (Conference on International Trade of Endangered Species).
-Under CITES, they are considered to be Appendix I species and therefore receive the highest level of international protection.
-Between 30,000 and 50,000 gorillas are estimated to remain in the wild.
+All gorillas, regardless of subspecies, are considered Critically Endangered under the IUCN, and wild born gorillas are banned from international trade by CITES (Conference on International Trade of Endangered Species).
+Under CITES, gorillas are considered to be Appendix I species and therefore receive the highest level of international protection, with about 100,000 gorillas remaining in the wild.

 While zoos have made great strides in breeding gorillas in captivity, they have also worked to help gorillas in the wild, including adoption of a policy not accepting gorillas caught from the wild or “orphaned” gorilla infants.
 This practice serves to deter the illegal hunting of wild gorillas.
 In fact, no gorillas have been directly imported from the wild into North American zoos since 1972.